LOUPS Mental Health Seminar

 Professor Frederick Toates -'Stress, addictions and obsessions’

 The lecture will start by considering briefly the similarities between obsessions and addictions and will then define the differences.
 It will present evidence that both addiction and OCD are strongly influenced by stress.
 The emphasis of the lecture will be on the means by which stress influences behaviour that is characterized as ‘addiction’, using examples of drugs, eating, sex and smartphones.

 Frederick is Emeritus Professor of Psychology at the Open University and President of OUPS.
 His research concerns motivation and emotion and the application of basic principles to understanding a wide range of behaviour, including addictions and obsessions.
 His latest publication“ A framework for understanding sexual violence: Incentive-motivation and hierarchical control” appeared in the journal 'Aggression and Violent Behavior'.

-Dr Jutta Tobias-Mortlock - Title TBC
+Dr Jutta Tobias-Mortlock - 'Mindfulness as team sport'

 Jutta is a social psychologist with over 20 years of work experience in organisational development and capacity-building in six countries on three continents.
 Her research interest is focused on behaviour change initiatives in workplaces geared at generating sustainable wellbeing and performance.
 She teaches and consults on workplace mindfulness and leadership and is a popular keynote speaker on the link between wellbeing and performance.